Table of Contents

 For the most part, although it may feel a little cumbersome at first, if you were to follow the above process, chances are, you would certainly lessen the misunderstandings and unexpected impacts during your daily communications.
 Excellent communication is often challenging, based on the following premises:

-- The inability of the speaker to clearly state his intent well in his message or inability of the listener to grab and decode the meaning of the message (poor impact)
+- The inability of the speaker to clearly state his intent well in his message or the inability of the listener to grab and decode the meaning of the message (poor impact)

 - Not actually knowing the intentions of the people we communicate with, often assuming/judging their intentions based on their actions, may cause their words to impact us unfavorably.